A Boy and His Dog (1975 film): Legacy

 According to L.Q.
 Jones, George Miller cited the 1975 film adaptation of A Boy and His Dog as an influence on the Mad Max films, particularly The Road Warrior (1981).

+The poster for this film decorates the room that the Eli character in The Book of Eli is held in by the Carnegie character.
+The 2024 television series Fallout refers to the film via the in-universe movie A Man and His Dog.

 Sequel

 There were rumors regarding a sequel, but it never materialized.
-On the film's DVD audio commentary, L.Q.
+On the film's Blu-ray audio commentary, L.Q.
 Jones states that he had started to write a script sequel to the film that would have picked up where the first film ended and featured a female warrior named Spike, and we would have seen this world through the eyes of a female instead of a male (this happens in Ellison's story, Blood's a Rover, when Blood partners with Spike after the ostensible death of Vic).
 Jones and Ellison reportedly collaborated on this short-lived effort, although Ellison said that such 'collaboration' never went beyond a short "what if?" conversation, and that any efforts were solely that of Jones.

 According to Cult Movies 2, Jones had a sequel planned called A Girl and Her Dog, but the plan was scrapped when Tiger, the dog who portrayed Blood, died.
 In a December 2003 interview, Jones claimed that he had been repeatedly approached to make a sequel, but funding was always an issue.
 In 2018, Ellison's teleplay featuring Spike — the girl in the proposed A Girl and Her Dog film — was finally published.
-Blood's a Rover by Harlan Ellison (Subterranean Press 2018), a "fix-up" novel, consisting of "Eggsucker" and "Run Spot, Run", two short stories from the 1970s and 1980s, as well as "A Boy and His Dog" (Ellison's novella) and an unproduced teleplay from the 1970s, "Blood's a Rover", was published in a limited number of hardcovers.
+Blood's a Rover by Harlan Ellison, a "fix-up" novel, consisting of "Eggsucker" and "Run Spot, Run", two short stories from the 1970s and 1980s, as well as "A Boy and His Dog" (Ellison's novella) and an unproduced teleplay from the 1970s, "Blood's a Rover", was published in a limited number of hardcovers.